 “I’m going to appeal to your intellect for a moment,” the counselor said.
 Then, he asked me a question.
 What happened next, has stuck with me all these years: The emotion simply stopped.
 I quit crying almost instantly, and began to think.

-In this brainy two-part series, I explore the neuroscience behind regulating emotions.
+In this brainy two-part series, I explore the neuroscience behind regulating emotions — especially with regards to emotional intelligence (or “EQ”) in the workplace.
 This first article focuses on how the brain processes emotion, and includes strategies involving mindfulness for effective emotional management:

 - The two brain systems: feeling and thinking